-Appendix 1 July 1, 2020 - January 3, 2021 (current chart)

-Appendix 2 January 4, 2021 - June 30, 2022
+Appendix 1 July 1, 2022 - July 2, 2022 (current chart) Appendix 2 July 3, 2022 - July 1, 2023 Appendix 3 July 2, 2023 - June 30, 2024

-- 2. Salary is computed as an hourly rate rounded to the nearest whole cent. - 3. (a) Each bargaining unit member employed by the State on July 1, 2020, shall be paid a one-time lump sum in the amount of one thousand four hundred dollars (\$1400.00).
-This a payment shall be made on July 23, 2020.
-Effective with the start of the first full payroll period in July 2021, all employees covered by this Agreement shall receive a two and one-quarter percent (2.25%) increase, based on rates in force on the prior day.
-Such adjustment shall be applied to the salary grid. - (b) Employees equal to or more than two and one-quarter percent (2.25%) above the maximum for their pay grade on the effective date of the July 2021 increase shall instead receive a lump sum payment equivalent to two and one-quarter percent (2.25%) of their base hourly rate, annualized, and prorated for part-time employment.
-Lump sum payments will be made in the paycheck for the first full pay period in July 2021.

-- (c) Employees who are less than one and two and one quarter percent (2.25%) above the maximum of their pay grade on the effective date of the July 2021 increase, shall receive that proportion of the increase that will result in their placement on step 15 of their pay grade, and shall receive the difference between this base salary increase and the twp and one-quarter percent (2.25%) increase, annualized, and prorated for part-time employment, as a lump sum payment as specified above. - 4.
+- 2. Salary is computed as an hourly rate rounded to the nearest whole cent. - 3. (a) Effective with the start of the first full payroll period in July 2022, all employees covered by this Agreement shall receive an eight percent (8.0%) increase, based on rates in force on the prior day.
+Such adjustment shall be applied to the salary grid.
+Effective with the start of the first full payroll period in July 2023, all employees covered by this Agreement shall receive a three percent (3.0%) increase, based on rates in force on the prior day.
+Such adjustment shall be applied to the salary grid. - (b) Employees equal to or more than eight percent (8.0%) above the maximum for their pay grade on the effective date of the July 2022 increase shall instead receive a lump sum payment equivalent to eight percent (8.0%) of their base hourly rate, annualized, and prorated for part-time employment.
+Lump sum payments will be made in the paycheck for the first full pay period following ratification of this Agreement.
+Employees equal to or more than three percent (3.0%) above the maximum for their pay grade on the effective date of the July 2023 increase shall instead receive a lump sum payment equivalent to three percent (3.0%) of their base hourly rate, annualized, and prorated for part-time employment.
+Lump sum payments will be made in the paycheck for the first full pay period in July 2023. - (c) Employees who are less than eight percent (8.0%) above the maximum of their pay grade on the effective date of the July 2022 increase, shall receive that proportion of the increase that will result in their placement on Step 15 of their pay grade, and shall receive the difference between this base salary increase and the eight percent (8.0%) increase, annualized, and prorated for part-time employment, as a lump sum payment as specified above.
+Employees who are less than three percent (3.0%) above the maximum of their pay grade on the effective date of the July 2023 increase, shall receive that proportion of the increase that will result in their placement on Step 15 of their pay grade, and shall receive the difference between this base salary increase and the three percent (3.0%) increase, annualized, and prorated for part-time employment, as a lump sum payment as specified above. - 4.
 Effective July 1, 2012, the required time on each step in the Step Pay Plan shall be as follows: